swissi2000/ProbeApp-Test/docs/TPcalibration.md

 Compared to the **Priority on Dimension** method above, the error between the X and Y axis measurement is still the same with 63 micrometers as expected, but the overall measuring error is now more averaged between the X and Y axis measurement.

+## Consideration
+If the difference between X and Y axis measurements is significant, you can consider the **Precision Calibration Method** as described in [this Chapter](PrecisionCalibration.md).

+This method will compensate for the pre-travel distance in the four main directions individually and might give you overall more accurate results.

 [Back](index.md)